 Perhaps your doors provide adequate insulation, yet have minor gaps around the edging that allow air to pass.
 If so, weatherstripping might be the only home improvement needed to improve their energy-efficiency.
 Weatherstripping is something that can be done rather inexpensively, and is an option for windows as well as doors.

 There are different types of compression weatherstripping that can be used, all of which are installed around the door frame or window: Felt, V-Strip or Tension Seal, Foam, and Tubular Rubber, Vinyl, or Silicone.

 Before installing weatherstripping:

 - Use some sort of scraper to remove any debris or paint

 - Press weatherstripping into the space, trimming at the end as needed

 - Check for proper fit by opening and closing the door to check for gaps

-Here at Midwest Exteriors Plus, we can provide you with new windows that will not only save you money in energy costs, but will help improve the look of your home as well.
+Here at Midwest Roofing, Siding & Windows, we can provide you with new windows that will not only save you money in energy costs, but will help improve the look of your home as well.
 Home improvement through new energy-efficient windows brings instant curb appeal, energy savings, and increases the value of your Eden Prairie home.

-If you think your home may need new windows, contact Midwest Exteriors Plus for a free quote and to see all the different windows that are available.
+If you think your home may need new windows, contact Midwest Roofing, Siding & Windows for a free quote and to see all the different windows that are available.